The wrestling coaches offices are located on the fourth floor of the Malkin Athletic Center at 39 Holyoke St.

 Head coach Jay Weiss and his coaching staff have put the Harvard Wrestling program on the map.

-Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010, 2011 and 2013, and in 2011 broke the record for highest team GPA with a 3.51, a mark established in 1991.
-The Crimson finished 2011-12 ranked second in the team rankings and has placed in the top 10 of the team standings nine times under Weiss.
+Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010, 2011, 2013 and 2016, and 2017.
+In 2017, the Crimson broke the record for highest team GPA with a 3.586, a mark established in 1991.
+The Crimson finished 2011-12 ranked second in the team rankings and has placed in the top 10 of the team standings 14 times under Weiss.